 SDG16+ featured prominently among the Acceleration Actions that were agreed on at the summit.
-Sixty actions were registered with the UN by governments, global partnerships, civil society, and business, more than any other goal apart from SDG17, which covers the means of implementation for the other goals (see Figure 2).
+Fifty-two actions were registered with the UN ahead of the summit, by governments, global partnerships, civil society, and business.
+New actions continue to be registered, with 64 actions registered for SDG16, more than any other goal (see Figure 2).